-Before installing Structure in production, make sure your JIRA meets Memory Guidelines (see page 130).
+- 1. Before installing Structure in production, make sure your JIRA meets Memory Guidelines (see page 137). - 2.
+Open Plugin Manager, search for "Structure" by ALM Works on the Atlassian Marketplace and install from there.

-Structure is installed like the most other plugins.
-With JIRA 4.3 or later, or when you have Atlassian Universal Plugin Manager installed, you can locate the plugin at the Atlassian Marketplace and install from there.

-Alternatively, you can download the plugin JAR manually from Atlassian Marketplace (https://plugins.atlassian.com/plugin/details/34717) and place it into plugins/installed-plugins subdirectory under your JIRA home, then restart JIRA.
+Alternatively, you can download the plugin JAR manually from download page and either place it into plugins/installed-plugins subdirectory under your JIRA home (then restart JIRA) or use "Upload Plugin" link in the Plugin Manager.